 design that acts as a reference which can adapt to all kinds of screen sizes.
 Also define

-• Simplifying the Navigation: The mobile websites needs to rely on touch screens to complete
+your design and content rules to make sure your website displays well - Simplifying the Navigation: The mobile websites needs to rely on touch screens to complete

 tasks.
 In such cases, a responsive design and intuitive navigation becomes critical to the